aiokitchen/aiomisc/docs/source/utils.rst

         loop.run_forever()

-The main purpose is this class is the strategy is an asynchronous function and you may write really flexible strategy.
+The main purpose is this class is to provide ability to specify the asynchronous strategy function, which can be written very flexible.

 Also, with the special exceptions, you can control the behavior of the started ``RecurringCallback``.